yanglinz/personal-site/src/posts/using-honeycomb/index.md

 In hindsight, this was fairly obvious bug that folks intimate with Django and DRF's pitfalls may be able to look for.
-But in `scruffy`'s case, the offending serializers were spread out over 3 disparate source files, and it's hard to guess that 3 innocent looking lines of code were to blame unless you were looking for N+1 errors.
+But in `scruffy`'s case, the offending serializers were spread out over 3 disparate source files, and it's hard to guess that 3 innocent looking lines of code were to blame unless you knew to look for N+1 errors.

 But ultimately, I think that's the beauty of tracing.
 It makes misbehaving IOs in your system apparant.
-It means that you don't have to rely on framework/domain expertise and make the leap in order to troubleshoot failures or performance problems.

-I think this is the point where the value of something like Honeycomb's tracing became clear to me.
 We all build up a model of how our software works inside our head.
 And it is at best a simplification of how the software actually works.
 At worst, it's just plain wrong.
-But with tracing, we get to rely on observed timings of IOs and key function calls instead of our best guesses inside our head.
+Being able to rely on actual observed timings of what happens in our software is a game changer!

-# Some closing insights

-I'm still getting used to the UI.
-There seems to be an endless way of slicing the data, I feel like I'm only beginning to scratch the surface of what's possible.
+# Limitation of APMs like NewRelic

-But one thing I'm starting to really appreciate is how first class citizen structured events are.
-You can attach any meaningful context you want to it, and use that to aid help you troubleshoot performance problems and failures.
+As I get more and more used to using the Honeycomb UI, I'm starting to really appreciate how much of a first class citizen structured events are.
+You can attach any meaningful context you want to it, and query/aggregate based on those context.

 And I think that made me aware of what I felt was missing with traditional APMs like NewRelic.
 They make it delightfully easy to get started, but at the cost of imposing their pre-conceived notion of what an "Application" and how it should be monitored.
-And they make it difficult to go outside the boundary of their data.
+And they make it difficult to explore outside that boundary.

 Want to monitor a GraphQL API?
 It's difficult because it breaks their [assumption of what an endpoint is](https://discuss.newrelic.com/t/feature-idea-performance-monitoring-for-nodejs-graphql-application/80710).
 Want to monitor Django RQ background workers?
 They don't have official support so
 [you're largely on your own](https://discuss.newrelic.com/t/reporting-django-web-app-django-rq-worker/5282).
-You're essentially stuck trying to monitor a generic Django application,
+Anytime I've run into this sort of limitation, I either just give up monitoring it in NewRelic or end up rewriting parts of my application to something that is officially supported (e.g. migrating from [Django RQ](https://python-rq.org/) to [Celery](http://www.celeryproject.org/)), which feels backwards to me.

-And this is why I think honeycomb's approach of creating a bunch of toolset around a core abstraction of events is better.
-And here's why:
+And this is why I think honeycomb's approach of creating a bunch of toolset around a core abstraction of events is better:

 - Want to observe GraphQL API?
 Sure, just send a trace span from at each resolver.
 - Want to observe background jobs?
-Sure just attach a trace at each job.
+Sure, send a each job as an event.
 - Want to observe client side Javascript?
-Sure, send key events as data
+Sure, send certain key events as data.
 - Want to observe things that aren't applications like CI pipelines?
-Sure, just attach at each build step.
+Sure, send each build and sub-jobs as events.

 It's just a lot more flexible and gives you room to grow.
-I'm excited to slowly add context and see how that might give me more insights. .
+I'm excited to slowly add more context and see how that might give me more insights.

-## Conclusion
+## Closing thoughts

+Overall, I think promise of being able to see and understand your production system in a more granular way is realized.
+I'm still getting used to the UI.
+There seems to be an endless way of slicing the data, I feel like I'm only beginning to scratch the surface of what's possible.

 The last bit of insight is that while: It's a cool tool.
 Even though it's primarily marketed towards distributed systems and micro-services, I think it's